Unboxed-Software/solana-course/content/member-pointer.md

 Don't worry about the `metadataFileName` for now.
 The JSON file will be created by the `helpers.ts` script.
 The `uploadOffChainMetadata` function from `helpers.ts` will upload the images and the metadata json using the Irys SDK.
 It returns the token URI for the metadata JSON which will be stored on the mint account.

 ### 4. Create member mints
-Now we will upload the member metadata and then call the `createMember` function in `index.ts` created in step 2.
+Now we will upload the member metadata and then call the `createTokenExtensionMintWithMemberPointer` function in `index.ts` created in step 2.

 First you'll need to import the new function.
 Then paste the following under the right comment section:
 ```ts